Special Offer: Purchase a Signed Copy Direct from the Author for $25.00. [Retail price is $35]

 “In examining a single battle across such a wide expanse of time, Levin has given us a wonderful insight not only into the ever-evolving nature of Civil War memory, but he has also helped illuminate the interplay between race and politics in our collective rendering of the war.” –Caroline Janney, Purdue University [Review at Civil War Monitor]

-“The work offers compelling evidence supporting the findings of previous studies of how racial attitudes and postwar concerns continue to shape our view of the nation’s bloodiest war.” –Ethan Rafuse, America’s Civil War
+“The work offers compelling evidence supporting the findings of previous studies of how racial attitudes and postwar concerns continue to shape our view of the nation’s bloodiest war.” –Ethan Rafuse, [Review at America's Civil War]

-“While acknowledging a debt to David Blight’s Race and Reunion, Levin’s succinct and thought-provoking book makes its own contributions to our understanding of the Civil War’s place in the public consciousness.” –Francis MacDonnell, Civil War Book Review
+“While acknowledging a debt to David Blight’s Race and Reunion, Levin’s succinct and thought-provoking book makes its own contributions to our understanding of the Civil War’s place in the public consciousness.” –Francis MacDonnell, [Review at Civil War Book Review]

 Key Points of Interpretation and Highlights: